ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-07-30-data-centric-ml.md

     progressed enough to understand unsupervised data, so it's still possible to extract value on the given dataset.

-We can plot the presence or absence of domain experts and labeled data in a quadrant representing **four (4) general directions for a data-centric approach.** Fortunately, the field has matured quite enough that we can describe tactical procedures for each direction as illustrated below:
+We can plot the presence or absence of the two in a 2x2 matrix, where each quadrant represents strategies for a data-centric approach.
+Fortunately, the field has matured quite enough that we can describe tactical procedures for each strategy as illustrated below:

 ![](/assets/png/data-centric/magic_quadrant.png){:width="520px"}
 {: style="text-align: center;"}

 In the next section, I will survey approaches that fall under each quadrant.
-This may range from methods that you might see in a typical ML research conference, to tools used in an organization.
+They may range from methods that you might see in a typical ML research conference, to tools used in an organization.

 ## Methods review